0x25bit/REsearch/README.md

 # REsearch
-A Reverse Engineering tools for parsing PE binaries
+A Reverse Engineering tool for parsing PE binaries